![]() |

 ----- |

 of peoples in movement - as tourist, traveler, immigrant, refugee, exile.
-The project encompasses four experimental videos, site-specific video bus tours, and other related installation and web-based components.
-In the summer of 2006, Ma conceived and organized the ReCut
+In 2006, Ma conceived and organized the ReCut

 Project, a weekly live art series that presented eight contemporary